magento/devdocs/guides/v2.3/cloud/release-notes/cloud-tools.md

 -   {:.new}<!-- MAGECLOUD-2392 -->**Upgrade improvement**—Added validation to confirm that the `autoload` property in the `composer.json` file contains required configuration changes before upgrading to {{ site.data.var.ee }} v2.3.
 See [Upgrade Magento version]({{site.baseurl }}/guides/v2.3/cloud/project/project-upgrade.html).

 -   {:.new}<!-- MAGECLOUD-3104 -->The compression process in deploying static content now includes all assets—natively generated or customized—and occurs during the build phase at the beginning of the [`build:transfer` section]({{ page.baseurl }}/cloud/project/project-conf-files_magento-app.html#hooks).
 Previously, the compression process occurred before applying custom minification and bundling of static assets.
+[Fix submitted by Rafael Garcia Lepper from Tryzens Limited](https://github.com/magento/ece-tools/pull/413).

 -   {:.fix}<!-- MAGECLOUD-3035 -->Fixed a database connection error that occurred during deployment immediately after configuring an additional database and service relationship.
 Also, this fix addresses an issue that occurred during the configuration process of MBI for Starter.
 For Starter, this upgrade is a "must have" for using MBI.

 -   {:.fix}<!-- MAGECLOUD-3003 -->Fixed a validation issue with the database configuration that caused the deploy process to fail.

 -   {:.fix}<!-- MAGECLOUD-2956 -->Updated the constraint with the appropriate version of the `symfony/yaml` package to use with [PHP constants]({{page.baseurl}}/cloud/project/magento-env-yaml.html#php-constants).
 Constant parsing does not work when using a `symfony/yaml` package version earlier than 3.2.
+[Fix submitted by Vladimir Kerkhoff](https://github.com/magento/ece-tools/pull/404).

 -   {:.new}<!--MAGECLOUD-2903-->**Environment configuration check**—Added validation to check the PHP version and warn users if they are not using the latest recommended version.